 The parties may, by agreement in writing, alter the implementation of this Article to meet the varying needs of the particular Departments/Agencies.

-For the purposes of this Article, employees in the titles of Vocational Instructor A/B and Vocational Instructor C in the Department of Mental Health, the Department of Developmental Services or any other Agency/Department, shall be considered part of this Agreement.

-In the Department of Public Health, layoffs and bumping shall be conducted by Appointing Authority.
-In the Department of Developmental Services, layoff and bumping shall be conducted by region.
-In the Department of Mental Health, layoff and bumping shall be conducted by area.

 Employees who are separated from employment as the result of the implementation of this Article and who are subsequently recalled to employment, shall for purposes of determining their salary upon recall under Article 12, be credited with their prior service and shall not upon recall be considered to be “hired, reinstated or re-employed” notwithstanding the provisions of Article 12 to the contrary.